 'Postcard from the Future- England' by Dreda Say Mitchell and Tony Mason

-Writers, Dreda Say Mitchell and Tony Mason, send you a Postcard From The Future.
+Co-writers and real life couple Dreda Say Mitchell and Tony Mason, send you a Postcard From The Future - from England.

-The Equalities Voice Act, 2066, has been enacted making it an offence to deny most people a platform to have their voice heard.
-England, 2066, is the envy of the world because young, old, black, white, gay, straight, working-class, middle-class, have the right to discuss their opinions freely
+The Equality Voices Act, 2066, has been enacted making it an offence to deny most people a platform to have their voice heard.
+England, 2069, is the envy of the world because young, old, black, white, gay, straight, working-class, middle-class, have the right to discuss their opinions freely

 It wasn’t always like this.
 Back in the day many groups believed they did not have a voice in shaping the type of England they lived in.
 They felt invisible.